gocd/gocd-database-migrator/README.md

 #### 1. From The Source:

-The `GoCD Database Migrator v1.0.0` sources can be obtained from the [Github Releases]().
+The `GoCD Database Migrator v1.0.0` sources can be obtained from the [GitHub Releases]().
 You should get a file named `gocd-database-migrator-1.0.0.tgz`.
 After you have downloaded the file, unpack it:

 ```bash